leslie-alldridge/powershell/README.md

 - Set-ExecutionPolicy Restricted <- changes current policy to signed

 - Format output - can use Format-List or Format-Table as examples Get-Service|Format-Table -Wrap

+#### Advantages of Powershell

+- Object oriented
+- NET objects and forms supported
+- more functions compared to alternatives
+- background jobs and ease of administration

+#### Disadvantages of Powershell

+- remoting creates openings for an attacker to exploit
+- WinRM requires a web server to run on the server